johntruckenbrodt/tsar/README.md

 # the following files will be written:
 # /path/to/write/minimum.tif
-# /path/to/write/med.tif
+# /path/to/write/average.tif
 # /path/to/write/maximum.tif
+# /path/to/write/quantiles_1.tif
+# /path/to/write/quantiles_2.tif
+# /path/to/write/quantiles_3.tif

-# alternatively, if separate=F, a single ENVI stack:
+# alternatively, if separate=F, a single ENVI stack would be written:
 # /path/to/write
 # /path/to/write.hdr

+# in this scenario the band names of the ENVI stack would be the same as the names of
+# the single GeoTiffs (i.e. minimum, average, ...)

+# in case the automatically generated output names can be overridden by parameter bandnames in tsar::tsar
 ```